-- During good sex, some people experience their “highest” moments in life, meaning the highest subjective states, as discussed in Book One.
+- During good sex, some people experience their “highest” moments in life, meaning the highest subjective states, as discussed in The Listening Society.
 This means it is here they breach their boundaries for what they know is possible in life and existence.

 - The first thing anthropologists study when they try to describe how a certain foreign society works is how the system of marriage, sexual reproduction and inheritance works—as this is the basis of a society’s social logic and its self-preservation.

 - Most sad songs and poems are about love.

 Right, so if you think you can create a good and healthy society without dealing with what I will here call “the gender-sexuality-family-formation complex”, (to catch all of these interrelated issues under one banner) you are just not being realistic.